IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Conclusion

 \section{Conclusion}

-In this paper, we propose \irfuzzer{}, a fuzzer specializing in fuzzing LLVM instruction selection.
-To generate inputs that are semantically and syntactically correct, we first identify the challenges in IR generation that don't exist in high-level language generation.
-We create a mutator that maintains semantic correctness by splitting a block and inserting a \sCFG in between.
-Then, we make sure that the \ir{} we inserted is syntactically correct using a descriptive language to model all \ir{s}.
-Therefore, the IR program we generated can always be compiled by the backend.
-We also propose a new coverage metric to better monitor the fuzzing status to keep track of the program behavior. \irfuzzer{} also decodes this coverage table for mutation guidance.
+We described \irfuzzer{}, a fuzzer specializing in fuzzing LLVM instruction selection.
+To generate semantically and syntactically correct inputs, we identified the challenges in IR generation that did not exist in high-level language generation.
+We created a mutator that maintained semantic correctness by splitting blocks and inserting a \sCFG in between.
+Then, we ensured that the \ir{s} that we inserted were syntactically correct using a descriptive language to model all \ir{s}.
+Therefore, the IR program that \irfuzzer generated could always be compiled by the backend.
+We proposed a new metric to track the coverage of the matcher table and decoded the coverage table to guide mutation.

-Our evaluation shows that \irfuzzer{} outperforms existing backend and end-to-end \sota fuzzers. \irfuzzer{} achieved higher matcher table coverage in all LLVM backend architectures.
-Specialized fuzzing is required for specialized tools, and \irfuzzer{} is efficient enough to be used within the context of a regular development process.
+Our evaluation shows that \irfuzzer{} outperformed existing backend and end-to-end \sota fuzzers. \irfuzzer{} achieved higher matcher table coverage on all the LLVM backend architectures. \irfuzzer{} is also efficient enough to become part of the development process.

-Using \irfuzzer{}, we have identified \numTotalBugs{} bugs in upstream LLVM code that have been confirmed by developers. \numFixedBugs{} of these bugs have been fixed, showing that these bugs provide useful insight to LLVM developers.
-These findings indicate that there are fertile opportunities for specialized fuzzing despite popular end-to-end compiler testing.
-We demonstrated that \irfuzzer{} is effective in finding bugs in LLVM backend.
+\irfuzzer{} identified \numTotalBugs{} new, confirmed bugs in upstream LLVM code.
+Upon receiving our bug report, the developers have fixed \numFixedBugs{} bugs and back-ported \backPortFix{} fixes to LLVM 15.
+This demonstrates that \irfuzzer is effective in finding bugs in LLVM backend and provides useful, actionable insights to LLVM developers.
+Our experience shows that there are fertile opportunities for specialized fuzzing despite popular end-to-end compiler testing.